adescofaj/tech-training-analytics/analytics/business_insights_summary.md

 - **$11,199.76 revenue** with consistent growth trajectory
 - **Platform engagement** across all device types and subscription tiers
 - **Corporate market penetration** validated with 18/25 business users

----

-*Analysis based on comprehensive data cleaning and analytics of 126 total records across 5 database tables.*